software-mansion/radon-ide/README.md

 ### 💼 License

-Radon IDE is available under commercial license that can be purchased on our website: [ide.swmansion.com](https://ide.swmansion.com/pricing).
+Radon IDE is available under a commercial license that can be purchased on our website: [ide.swmansion.com](https://ide.swmansion.com/pricing).
 You can use our Free Trial License to evaluate whether the extension works for your project and use cases.

-Once you purchase your license, you can follow our [License Activation Guide](https://ide.swmansion.com/docs/guides/activation-manual) to activate it in using the IDE Panel in VScode or Cursor.
+Once you purchase your license, you can follow our [License Activation Guide](https://ide.swmansion.com/docs/guides/activation-manual) to activate it using the IDE Panel in VSCode or Cursor.

 ### ✨ What does it do

-Radon IDE aims to work with all sorts of React Native and Expo project (see [project compatibility]() page for details), and without any extra configuration will build and launch your project providing an integrated simulator preview right in the editor and enabling a set of integrations that can accelerate the development process including, but not limited to:
+Radon IDE aims to work with all sorts of React Native and Expo projects (see [project compatibility]() page for details), and without any extra configuration, will build and launch your projects, providing an integrated simulator preview right in the editor and enabling a set of integrations that can accelerate the development process, including but not limited to:

 ### Element inspector with component hierarchy